 Where time permits, Kirk acts as an advisor, mentor and public speaker.
 He partners with organisations non-conflicting to Google, to help them develop creative capability at all levels in their organisations.
 This currently includes adidas, Intuit and.
 EY.
 He also leads a module on creative problem solving for both the English Football Association UEFA Pro coaching licence and their Technical Director program.
 Recently, he supported the senior mens England Rugby team in preparing for the successful Autumn 2021 series.
 He is also an ambassador for Moving Ahead, a social enterprise focussed on helping drive. greater diversity in business all over the world.

 Kirk has been a mentor to The Hope Fund for Cancer Research, helping some of the. world’s most respected biologists, geneticists and Nobel prize winners, to disrupt traditional thinking.
-He has also led workshops at Wharton business school and Stanford, to help senior executives unlock even more creativity in themselves and their teams.
-Kirk is proud to be mentoring some of the athletes and support teams at Team GB in the run up to Tokyo 2020(21).
+He has also led workshops at the business schools at Wharton and Stanford, to help senior executives unlock even more creativity in themselves and their teams.
+Kirk is proud to have mentored some of the athletes and support teams at Team GB for the Tokyo Olympics 2020/21.